 While it’s still essential to sketch your wireframes and products prototype on paper, app designing software are making it easier less tedious and easy to share finished or unfinished jobs with clients, developers, and designers.

-Good news is, I’ve distilled the 15 tools mobile app developers prefer to use.
-I’m confident that you’ll find the right tool with the functionality you need from this list.
+Good news is, I’ve distilled the 24 tools mobile app developers prefer to use.
+I’m confident that you’ll find the right tool with the functionality you need from this list of practical recommendations.

 The download size is about 20 megabyte, it doesn’t use too much system resources, it exports assets very fast.
 Ultimately, you just have to buy it once and then renew license yearly.
 You can’t animate with it.
 However, it’s a great choice for most app designers.

 So if you want to edit photos, you’ll have to combine this app with other tools like Photoshop or Adobe illustrator.
 Are you a PC fan?
 It’s so unfortunate the guys at Bohemian Coding may not be supporting PCs.

 Here’s what they said in their FAQ: “Due to the technologies and frameworks exclusive to OS X that Sketch has been built upon, regrettably we will not be considering supporting Sketch on either of these platforms.”